 Note: As of January 31, 2008, all travellers, including Canadians and Americans, need to carry an appropriate secure document when travelling to or through the United States.
 For more information, visit the Canadian Border Services Agency's website.

 If you have dual citizenship, it may be best to travel with your Canadian passport.
 Some countries do not recognize dual citizenship, and in some instances your second passport may be confiscated, you may be fined, or you may even be prevented from leaving the country.

 If you are a permanent resident and thinking of travelling outside Canada, you will need a valid Permanent Resident Card to return to Canada.

 Research the Country You are Planning to Visit

 Consult the Country Travel Reports & Warnings before your departure to find out about safety and security conditions, health questions and entry requirements for the country or countries you are planning to visit.
-The Department of Foreign Affairs and International Trade Canada publishes reports for over 200 destinations around the world.
+The Department of Foreign Affairs, Trade and Development Canada publishes reports for over 200 destinations around the world.

 Apply for a Visa

 Some countries require you to have a tourist visa for visits of less than three months.
 Apply well in advance if this is the case.